-The FPCA was redesigned in 2013; previous versions of this form are obsolete.
+The FPCA is updated every 2 years; previous versions of this form are obsolete.
 Voting Assistance Officers can obtain the current form at FVAP.gov.
 If older editions are used and information is included as required, they will be accepted and processed by election officials.